EdBoardComputer/8BitComputer/Alu.md

 ```
 This forces the Carry Input LOW for SUB, CMP and INC. The Carry Input is taken from the Carry Flip Flop for ADD and SUB.

-The Carry Output is further processed as follows to derive the Carry Flag
+The Carry Output from the ALU is further processed as follows to derive the Carry Flag
 ```
 SCD AND (SUB, CMP, DEC)
 COT1 XOR (Carry Out, SCD)